 🎟 850 NIS per couple – Includes a printed booklet and course materials.
 Discounted Rates for Doula Clients: 650 NIS.
 If you replace one of the prenatal meetings with this course: 500 NIS.

-✨ Upgrade: 1,250 NIS per couple – includes the course & booklt, plus:
+✨ Upgrade: 1,250 NIS per couple – includes the course & booklet, plus:

-– A Birth ball
+– A birth ball

 – A set of affirmation cards